 - Indigenous Business Advisory Centres - Business advisory centres in Cranbrook, Fort St. John and Prince George help Indigenous entrepreneurs with business startup or expansion, partnerships, and planning.

 - Aboriginal Business and Entrepreneurship Skills Training (BEST) program - Aboriginal Business and Entrepreneurship Skills Training (BEST) provides a 12-part training series at no charge to participants in Indigenous communities across B.C.

 - First Citizens Fund Business Loan Program - Business loans are available to Indigenous entrepreneurs in British Columbia.

 - B.C.
 Indigenous Business Awards - B.C.
 Aboriginal Business Awards is an annual awards program that recognizes outstanding Indigenous business accomplishments.

-- Small Business Task Recommendations - Priority 6 starts on page 6 and speaks to support for greater Indigenous participation in B.C.’s economy.
+- Small Business Task Force Recommendations - Priority 6 starts on page 6 and speaks to support for greater Indigenous participation in B.C.’s economy.